 There will also be a duck race in the brook by the village hall, starting at 3pm, on both days.

-During the weekend, from noon until 4.30pm, All Saints Church will have an exhibition of colourful knitting produced by the village for the children of Moldova.
+During the weekend, from midday until 4.30pm, All Saints Church will have an exhibition of colourful knitting produced by the village for the children of Moldova.

-Drakes Primary School is holding an open day on Saturday, from 10am-3pm, which includes tours of pupils’ work and an exhibition of old photographs with the theme, Dipping into the Past.
+Drakes Primary School is holding an open day on Saturday, from 10am-3pm, which includes tours, pupils’ work and an exhibition of old photographs with the theme, Dipping into the Past.

-The scarecrow festival draws to a close on Sunday June 19 when All Saints Church holds songs of praise at 6.30pm.
+The scarecrow festival draws to a close on Sunday, June 19, when All Saints Church will stage a songs of praise event in the church at 6.30pm.